valtech-sd/touchless/docs/gaze/README.md

 ## Installation

 1. Run `npm i` from within this directory to install the node modules.
-2. Run `npm dev` to build everything into the `./dist` folder and run a local server at `localhost:1234`.
+2. Run `npm run dev` to build everything into the `./dev` folder and run a local server at `localhost:1234`.
-3. Run `npm build` to build it for production.
+3. Run `npm run build` to build it into the `./dist` folder for production.

 ## How it works